claudioscheer/mongodb-ppgcc/README.md

-# MongoDB tasks for PPGCC
+# Tasks using MongoDB for PPGCC

 Our goal was to see how Covid-19 is affecting Rio Grande do Sul.